alevchuk/pstm/lnd-e2e-testing/README.md

-Step-by-step document on how to setup [LND](https://github.com/lightningnetwork/lnd) with Autopilot in Bitcoin Testnet.
+This is a step-by-step technical guide on how to setup [LND](https://github.com/lightningnetwork/lnd) with Autopilot in Bitcoin Testnet.
+Security and Backup sections are a consideration for the future - they can be skipped because Testnet does not involve real funds.

 Table of contents
 =================